Trump, Abe say U.S. and Japan have agreed in principle on trade deal

-The agreement, if finalised, would cool a trade dispute between the two allies just as a trade war between the United States and China escalates.
+The agreement, if finalized, would cool a trade dispute between the two allies just as a trade war between the United States and China escalates.

 U.S. Trade Representative Robert Lighthizer said the deal covered agriculture, industrial tariffs and digital trade.
 Auto tariffs would remain unchanged.

-Trump said Japan had agreed to buy excess U.S. corn that is burdening farmers as a result of the tariff dispute between Washington and Beijing.
-Abe referred to a potential purchase of the corn and said it would be handled by the private sector.
+Trump said Japan also had agreed to buy excess U.S. corn that is burdening farmers as a result of the tariff dispute between Washington and Beijing.
+Abe referred to a "potential" purchase of the corn and said it would be handled by the private sector.

+Trump, who has made tearing up trade deals and trying to form new ones a key part of his presidency, lauded the overall pact with Japan.

 "It's a very big transaction, and we've agreed in principle.
 It's billions and billions of dollars.
 Tremendous for the farmers," Trump told reporters about the deal during a joint announcement with Abe at the G7 meeting in France.